 So, you took a leap of faith, and now you’re letting your kid play on a Minecraft server!
 Good for you–you’re opening up a whole new world of online fun for your little Minecrafter.
 (Might I suggest a really nice family friendly server?)

 Great mom, you just branded your kid as a noob.
 (That’s a new player–someone who has no idea what they’re doing.)
-You may as well send him online with a dunce cap on!
+You may as well send them online with a dunce cap on!
 Minecraft has two default “skins” for players, good old Steve and his newer feminine side, Alex.
-These default skins are fine when you’re on Single Player Minecraft–who cares what you look like when you play alone.
+These default skins are fine when you’re on Single Player Minecraft–who cares what you look like when you play alone?
 But once you’re on a server, you’re joining a community, and it’s time to show a little personality!

 How to Change Your Minecraft Skin

 There’s a couple ways to change your character’s appearance, or “skin.”
 The image above is me and Mitch on our favorite server, Cubeville.org.
 I didn’t want to be too crazy, so I’m going for a jeans and t-shirt look, with some long red hair to help look girly.
 Mitch, being 8, opted for a Creeper/Enderman combo.